The Professional Negligence Law Review: United Kingdom - England & Wales

 Each professional accountancy body has its own insurance scheme requirements, although all require their members have some form of professional indemnity insurance, including compulsory limits of indemnity and minimum terms.

-The government has announced plans for the FRC to be replaced by a new regulator, the Audit, Reporting and Governance Authority (ARGA) following a review of the FRC's powers in 2018.
-The ARGA is intended to take over responsibility for licensing and regulating the large audit firms involved in public interest entity audits from the UK accountancy bodies, in particular the ICAEW.
-It is understood that the ARGA's authority will be put on statutory footing as soon as parliamentary time allows.
+The government previously announced plans for the FRC to be replaced by a new regulator, the Audit, Reporting and Governance Authority (ARGA) following a review of the FRC's powers in 2018 and 2019 by Sir John Kingman, the Competition and Markets Authority and Sir Donald Brydon.
+The ARGA is intended to take over responsibility for licensing and regulating the large audit firms involved in public-interest entity audits from the UK accountancy bodies, in particular the ICAEW.
+It is understood that the ARGA's authority will be put on a statutory footing as soon as parliamentary time allows.

 viii Insurance professionals

 Insurance professionals have been heavily scrutinised in recent years.
-The FCA's thematic review, a tough line taken by judges in negligence claims against brokers and the implementation of the Insurance Act have all contributed to ensuring that insurance professionals have high standards to uphold.
+The FCA's thematic review, a tough line taken by judges in claims against brokers, the implementation of the Insurance Act and, now, concerns over insured clients not being covered for all their covid-19 losses (and blaming their brokers for this) have contributed to ensuring that insurance professionals have high standards to uphold.

 Insurance professionals are governed by the FCA.
-The FCA's thematic review of insurance professionals was a thorough exercise that investigated issues such as broker conflicts and the transparency of broker commission.
-The FCA's findings included real concerns in relation to conflicts and transparency.
-Insurance professionals are expected to reflect on how they manage any conflicts of interest within their business models and make necessary changes.
-It has not come as a great surprise that, since the review, there has been a lot of merger and takeover activity within the broker community.
+The FCA's thematic review of insurance professionals investigated issues such as broker conflicts and the transparency of broker commissions.
+Insurance professionals have been reflecting on how they manage any conflicts of interest within their business models and making necessary changes.
+Following the review, merger and takeover activity within the broker community increased.

 Case law has further highlighted that brokers must understand (1) their client's business, (2) their client's insurance requirements and (3) the insurance that they are placing for their clients.
 Linked to this, a broker must take time to ensure that its client understands the insurance that it has procured, including highlighting any particularly onerous aspects of the policy.
 The cases of Jones v.
 Environcom, Ground Gilbey v.
-JLT and Eurokey v.
-Giles and, most recently, Dalamd Limited v.
-Butterworth Spengler Commercial Limited, provide good guidance for brokers in this area.
+JLT, Eurokey v.
+Giles and Dalamd Limited v.
+Butterworth Spengler Commercial Limited provide good guidance for brokers in this area.
 Topical issues for brokers to familiarise themselves with to avoid claims are (1) the need to understand (and explain to their clients) what a cyber policy covers; and (2) the practical implications of a covid-19 or infectious disease exclusion.

-Insurance professionals must understand the Insurance Act, which came into force in August 2016.
-As part of the duties highlighted in the paragraphs above, a broker has a duty to understand and highlight the impact that the Insurance Act has on the policies that it is placing for its client.
+Insurance professionals must understand the Insurance Act 2015, which came into force in August 2016.
+As part of the duties highlighted in the paragraphs above, a broker has a duty to understand and highlight the impact that the Insurance Act 2015 has on the policies that it is placing for its client.

 Finally, insurance professionals will be uncomfortably aware that the FOS limit has increased from £150,000 to £350,000 (for complaints after 1 April 2019).
 Coupled with the widening of the definition of 'eligible complainants' to the FOS, this could lead to an increase in attempts to make claims against insurance professionals through the FOS.

-In summary, insurance professionals must truly understand the insurance that they are placing and the nature of the business for which they are seeking to procure insurance.
-They must also ensure that their clients are aware of the cover that they have (and, just as importantly, the cover they do not have).
-The developments in case law, the fact that lots of professionals are now paying more in premium (but obtaining less cover), the Insurance Act and the FCA's thematic review have made this clear.
+In summary, insurance professionals must understand the insurance that they are placing and the nature of the business for which they are seeking to procure insurance.
+They must also ensure that their clients are aware of the cover that they have and the relevant cover that they do not have.
+The developments in case law, the fact that lots of professionals are now paying more in premiums (but obtaining less cover), the Insurance Act 2015 and the FCA's thematic review have made this clear.

 Year in review

-In last year's chapter we reflected on a number of key decisions involving dishonest claimants.
-In 2019 the Supreme Court refused to allow a claim against lawyers for loss of a dishonest claim, and in doing so issued its first decision dealing with loss of chance principles in 14 years (see Perry v.
-Raleys Solicitors).15 Conversely, in Stoffel & Co v.
-Maria Grondona,16 the Court of Appeal allowed a solicitor's client to recover damages notwithstanding that the client had used the solicitors to enable her to commit mortgage fraud.
-This was the first time the Court of Appeal had applied the Supreme Court's 2016 illegality test (as per Patel v.
+In last year's edition, we reflected on a number of key decisions involving dishonest claimants and referred to Stoffel & Co v.
+Maria Grondona.17 In Stoffel, the Court of Appeal allowed a solicitor's client to recover damages notwithstanding that the client had used the solicitors to enable her to commit mortgage fraud.
+This was the first time the Court of Appeal had applied the Supreme Court's 2016 illegality test (in accordance with Patel v.
 Mirza) to a claim against professionals.
 The Court found that the solicitors had no knowledge of the fraud and their retainer was not central to the fraud.
-The Court found that public interest was better served by ensuring clients are not barred from seeking civil remedies from solicitors for negligence and breach of contract.
-The decision caused some consternation among professionals, so perhaps unsurprisingly has been appealed to the Supreme Court.
-Judgement is awaited.
+The Court found that the public interest was better served by ensuring clients are not barred from seeking civil remedies from solicitors for negligence and breach of contract.
+The decision caused some consternation among professionals and, following an appeal to the Supreme Court, that concern has not been dispelled – the Supreme Court dismissed the appeal, affirming the Court of Appeal's approach to public policy considerations.18

 Outlook and future developments

-Looking further down the line, there will be substantial financial losses and thus attempts to recoup these losses from professional advisers.
-It is difficult to predict with any precision what claims professionals can expect to face, but to give just a few examples: it is expected that advice given by insurance brokers will attract critical review as businesses find themselves without adequate business and interruption cover.
-Care will also need to be taken in advising insured clients on the scope of notifications on crisis-related events.
+As losses start to crystallise in the wake of the pandemic, we predict a variety of claims against professionals.
 Investment losses will prompt scrutiny over financial advice, and disputes around foreseeability of losses.
-In the legal and accounting sectors, case management, adequate supervision and adherence to court and other deadlines will be areas of focus, and where these standards slip, we can expect to see an increase in claims as a result.
+In the legal and accounting sectors, case management, adequate supervision and adherence to court and other deadlines will be areas of focus and, where these standards slipped, we can expect to see an increase in claims as a result.
 Times of economic turmoil tend to reveal more instances of fraud, and so practitioners (whether solicitors, accountants or other financial advisers) who were in a position to detect wrongdoing but failed to do so will find themselves in the firing line.
-Cybercrime is also expected to increase during this period as perpetrators seek to take advantage of vulnerabilities in IT systems and verification procedures.
+Cyber-crime has also increased substantially during this period as perpetrators seek to take advantage of vulnerabilities in IT systems and verification procedures.

 1 Nicholas Bird is a partner and Bryony Howe is a senior associate at Reynolds Porter Chamberlain LLP.